nest/nest-simulator/doc/userdoc/guides/built-in_timers.rst

 .. note ::

-   After network construction in preparation of the actual simulation, NEST needs to build the pre-synaptic part of the connection infrastructure, which requires MPI communication (`Jordan et al. 2018 <https://doi.org/10.3389/fninf.2018.00002>`__).
-This happens only for the first call to ``Simulate()`` unless connectivity changed meanwhile, and it may cause significant overhead adding to ``time_simulate``.
+   While preparing the actual simulation after network construction, NEST needs to build the pre-synaptic part of the connection infrastructure, which requires MPI communication (`Jordan et al. 2018 <https://doi.org/10.3389/fninf.2018.00002>`__).
+This happens only for the first call to ``Simulate()`` unless connectivity changed in the meantime, and it may cause significant overhead by adding to ``time_simulate``.
 Therefore, the cumulative time NEST spent for building the pre-synaptic connection infrastructure is also tracked by a basic timer and available in the kernel dictionary as ``time_communicate_prepare``.

 In the context of NEST performance monitoring, other useful kernel-dictionary items are: